TFG Webmaster

 passion and has supported this website for all these years (and an extra special thanks to the awesome contributors

-who help make this site awesome).
-Whether you've sent in news, images, information, corrections, donations, created cool TFG banners, or simply visit TFG on a
+who help make this website awesome).
+Whether you've sent me news, images, information, corrections, donations, created cool TFG banners, or simply visit TFG on a

-daily/weekly basis, know that I couldn't have kept this going for all this time without you.
+your help.
 Even though I am the lone webmaster around here, this website is something for all of us.
-Just to be clear: TFG

 |